Debian 10 GNOME review

 Windows have no minimize button.
 This reminded me of elementary OS.
 It seems to be a trend nowadays.
 Unfortunately, I do not get it and I need the minimize button.
 However, unlike elementary, Debian has Tweaks installed by default.
 So, adding the minimize button was easy.
 I also moved them to the left side.

 I don’t remember how many times I complained about this, but I will keep saying it.
 The file manager should have an option to have a different view in different folders.
-It seems to be logical to have an icon view style for the Pictures folder and detailed or list view for Documents, as an example.
-In GNOME, if you change the view settings, it changes globally for all folder.
+It seems to be logical to have the icon view style for the Pictures folder and the detailed or list view for Documents, as an example.
+In GNOME, if you change the view settings, it changes globally for all folders.
 I just can’t stand this behavior.

 The network icon shows this question mark sometimes.
 I first thought I lost the connection, but I did not.
 Despite the icon showing a problem, everything was fine and my internet worked.